 Doug Odom (2013) will attend the Peabody College at Vanderbilt University starting fall 2015, where he will be working on his Master’s degree in Higher in Education Administration.

 Will Mays (2013) is a Juris Doctor candidate for 2016 at the University of Mississippi School of Law.
 He also seeks his business law certification with an emphasis on intellectual property and entertainment law.

 Colby Roberts (2013) is a candidate for Juris Doctor at SMU Dedman School of Law, expecting to finish in 2016.

 Vince Stroup (2013) is currently teaching Latin and myth to middle school students at the Washington School in Greenville, MS.

-Lauren Fassero (2011) is in the final stages of an MS in neuropsychology at the University of Edinburgh and plans to continue to medical school afterwards.
+Lauren Fassero (2011) earned an MS in neuropsychology at the University of Edinburgh in 2014 and plans to continue to medical school.